mahesh882/react-drag-tag-input/README.md

 "react-dom": "17.0.2"

 ```
 It is, however, also available to be used separately (`dist/ReactTags.min.js`).
-If you prefer this method remember to include [ReactDND](https://github.com/gaearon/react-dnd) as a dependancy.
+If you prefer this npm method remember to include [ReactDND](https://github.com/gaearon/react-dnd) as a dependancy.

 ## Usage